-Widening Participation and Strengthening the ERA

-The Horizon Europe Horizontal Activity is still under design (as of September 2020).
-The work programme is under discussion and although a tentative budgetary allocation has been made totaling ca. 3,000 M€, out of which ca. 2,500 M€ to the section of Widening Participation and Spreading Excellence, Member States are yet to discuss the individual budget for each instrument.
-Other activities with linkages to the other three Pillars of Horizon Europe will be implemented, as well as complementary instruments to the Erasmus+ Programme to build synergies between the ERA and EEA.
-The strategic design of the Horizontal Activity of Horizon Europe is schematically described below (Figure 1 and Figure 2).
+Widening Participation and Strengthening the ERA Widening Participation and Strengthening the ERA (WIDERA) encourages leadership and the fulfilment of the collective and individual R&I potential through mentoring, networking, communication and partnering activities.
+Assuming the role of pre-portal to other funding schemes, synergies with other types of funding are particularly relevant, namely National and European Structural and Investment funds (and other types of HE funds).
+The WIDERA programme is under continuous design and update, and new funding instruments may be introduced throughout WIDERA lifetime and in line with the New ERA Communication.
+The WiDERA has a budgetary allocation totaling ca. 3,400 M€, out of which ca. 3,000 M€ to the section of Widening Participation and Spreading Excellence.
+Activities with linkages to the other three Pillars of Horizon Europe will be implemented, as well as complementary instruments to the Erasmus+ Programme to build synergies between the ERA and EEA.
+The strategic design of WIDERA is schematically described below (Figure 1 and Figure 2).

 Figure 1.
-Overall strategic approach and rationale behind the design of activities to be implemented in the context of the Horizontal Activity of Horizon Europe.
+Overall strategic approach and rationale behind the design of activities to be implemented in WIDERA.

-- Disparities between national R&I systems (R&I divide is a reality), which translate into low participation levels and below average success rates; - Information and language barriers; - Lack of professional contacts and research networks, as well as supporting management/administrative structures; - Lack of leadership experience and specialised training at research organisations in proposal submission and transnational collaborative projects; - Low connectivity and little experience in cross-country cooperation; - · Generally, low focus on R&I in policy and in business and few options for exploitation of research results at the national level. - · Capitalising on synergies with other policy domains and funding programmes; - Consider other parts of the Framework Programme and cover also actions to be undertaken by MS and regions themselves; - Strive towards more excellence and promote a more inclusive approach in which all can participate and from which all can benefit.
+• Disparities between national R&I systems (R&I divide is a reality), which translate into low participation levels and below average success rates;

+- · Information and language barriers; - · Lack of professional contacts and research networks, as well as supporting management/administrative structures; - Lack of leadership experience and specialised training at research organisations in proposal submission and transnational collaborative projects; - Low connectivity and little experience in cross-country cooperation; - · Generally, low focus on R&I in policy and in business and few options for exploitation of research results at the national level.

+Capitalising on synergies with other policy domains and funding programmes;

+- Consider other parts of the Framework Programme and cover also actions to be undertaken by MS and regions themselves; - Strive towards more excellence and promote a more inclusive approach in which all can participate and from which all can benefit.

 Figure 2.
-Type of activities to be implement in the Horizontal Activity of Horizon Europe.
+Type of activities to be implement in WIDERA.